-In response to the COVID-19 pandemic, on March 20, 2020, FEMA announced that federal emergency funds will be made available for recovery efforts related to the COVID-19 pandemic.
+In response to the COVID-19 pandemic, on March 20, 2020, FEMA announced that federal emergency funds were made available for recovery efforts related to the COVID-19 pandemic.
 The funding is for incremental costs related to safety protocols implemented to protect employees, customers, and the public.
-LIPA has been approved for public assistance; however, as no grant application has been finalized or approved prior to December 31, 2023, no grant income was recognized.
+In November 2024, LIPA received FEMA grant funding of \$7 million for the reimbursement of incremental costs incurred due to COVID-19 related to personal protective equipment and safe opening preparation.